Azure-Samples/storage-blob-coreclr-linux-getting-started-w-data-movement-library/README.md

 ## Running this sample with one-click deploy

-1. Simply click on the azure-deploy link above, which will create a new VM and a storage account in your azure subscription using an Azure Resource Manager template.
+1. Click on the 'Deploy to Azure' link above, which will create a new VM and a storage account in your azure subscription using an Azure Resource Manager template.
-Once clicked, you will be prompted to select VM size, user name and password.
-You can also edit the template before purchasing the resources.
 2. Once deployment is completed, login to the Linux VM using SSH.
-3. The sample application will be located under /home/<your-user>/storage-blob-coreclr-linux-getting-started-w-data-movement-library/
+3. The sample application will be located under /home/< your-user>/storage-blob-coreclr-linux-getting-started-w-data-movement-library/.
 Sample data will be located under /mnt/testdata
 4. To run the sample app, issue the following commands:
 ```azurecli
 cd /home/<your-user>/storage-blob-coreclr-linux-getting-started-w-data-movement-library/